 highway tank and portable tank repair

-Repair: returning a tank to its original design by welding on the tank wall or piping, on protective devices, on structural components, and on any part that contains lading (Clause 3.2, CSA B620:20).
+Repair: returning a tank to its original design by welding on the tank wall or piping, protective devices, structural components, and any part that contains lading (Clause 3.2, CSA B620:20).

-The regulations states that repairs do NOT include:
+The regulations state that repairs do NOT include:

 • changes to vehicle equipment, such as lights, steering and brake systems, and suspensions;